chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/dense-pneumatic-conveying/dense-pneumatic-conveying.rst

 Simulation Control
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Here, we define the time-step and the simulation end time.
 30 seconds of simulation are needed to load the particles.
-This is a long simulation time caused by the fact that the plane insertion method inserts a small number of particles at a time (about 1000 particles per second).
+This long simulation time is caused by the plane insertion method that inserts only a small number of particles at a time (about 1000 particles per second of simulation).

 .. code-block:: text